prashantbhandary/esp32rtos/README.md

 4. **Task Synchronization**: Using delays and priorities to coordinate tasks
 5. **Inter-task Communication**: Sharing data between tasks with global variables
 6. **Core Pinning**: Specifying which CPU core runs each task
+7. **Race Conditions**: Understanding and identifying race conditions in concurrent systems
+8. **Mutex Semaphores**: Using mutexes to protect shared resources and prevent race conditions
+9. **Critical Sections**: Implementing protected code regions that cannot be interrupted by other tasks

 ## Future Additions

 This project will continue to expand with more examples of FreeRTOS features:
-- inter-task communication
+- Other types of inter-task communication
-- Semaphores and mutexes for resource management
+- Binary semaphores and counting semaphores
 - Task notifications
-- Events
+- Event groups
-- timers
+- Software timers

 ## Author